Riverscapes/riverscapes-tools/lib/cybercastor/README.md

 }
 ```

-All jobs should go in the `python/scripts/jobs` folder
+All jobs should go in the `jobs` folder

 * `$schema`: should always be "../job.schema.json" because VSCode will then tell you if there are problems with the file.
 * `name`: Job name.
 Make it a good one.